Paatal/project-repo-template/README.md

 [The project Google drive folder](https://drive.google.com/drive/u/0/folders/1vLp-H32KTNobiZF2cK82At90S6dVJNUf) is accessible to onboarded participants.

-## Slack room
+## Slack channel
-[The project slack room](https://cd2h.slack.com/messages/C9D9SQWEQ) is accessible to onboarded participants.
-You will not automatically be added to Slack, please join via the link above.
+The project slack channel (#yourChannelNameHere) is accessible to onboarded participants.
+You will *not* automatically be added to Slack; however, we encourage you to please join via the link you are emailed when you onboard (bit.ly/cd2h-onboarding-form).

 ## Need help with GitHub?
 See the Managing Tranlational Informatics Projects (MTIP) tutorial